coursera/courier/index.md

 }
 ```

+Your project can now generate Courier data bindings.

-Add `.pdsc` files to the `src/main/pegasus` directory of your project.
+To tryi it out, add `.pdsc` files to the `src/main/pegasus` directory of your project.
 For example:

 `schemas/src/main/pegasus/org/example/fortune/Fortune.pdsc`: